 How to Treat Bearded Dragon Impaction

-If you suspect that your bearded dragon is constipated based on the previously listed symptoms, contact the vet as soon as possible.
+If you suspect that your bearded dragon is impacted or constipated based on the previously listed symptoms, contact the vet as soon as possible.
 The following are treatment options that can be performed at home or at the vets.

 If the vet is not readily available, you can try the following treatment methods at home to help relieve your bearded dragon’s constipation: